opencivicdata/ocd-division-ids/identifiers/country-us/README.md

 	* ocd-division/country:us/state:mo/place:[jennings](http://en.wikipedia.org/wiki/Jennings,_MO)
 * Sometimes, for disambiguity, place reisdes under county.
 Example:
 	* ocd-division/country:us/state:pa/county:adams/place:liberty
 * The following are [consolidated city-counties](https://en.wikipedia.org/wiki/Consolidated_city-county) with coterminous boundaries.
 Only one identifier (the county: identifier) is included in the canonical list to avoid confusion.
-To further help users, an exceptions file
+To further help users, an [exceptions file](https://github.com/opencivicdata/ocd-division-ids/blob/master/identifiers/country-us/README.md) lists all of the identifiers that one might expect to exist, but do not.
-	* Anchorage, AK (for conflicts in Alaska, the borough: indentifier was kept)
+	* Anchorage, AK
 	* Juneau, AK
 	* Sitka, AK
 	* Wrangell, AK